ghowland/sireus/documentation/godoc.md

     TimeReceived    time.Time   // Time the Response was received Result          QueryResult // Response from the QueryServer IsValid         bool        // Is the response valid?
-If false, it can't be used }
+If false, it can't be used QueryStartTime  time.Time   // When is the first timestamp this query should get metrics from.
+Most important for Interactive sessions
+    QueryDuration   Duration    // Added to QueryStartTime, this will determine when the last metric will be from.
+Most important for Interactive sessions
+}
 ```